Vectorization of the density matrix and quantum simulation of the von Neumann equation of time-dependent Hamiltonians: Quantum circuit

 \section{Quantum circuit}

 The fundamental stages of the quantum circuit are presented in Fig. \ref{fig01}.
-If the Hamiltonian and $M(\boldsymbol{\alpha}(t))$ have arbitrary dimension $n=2^{n_q-1}$ then $n_q$ is the number of required qbits to perform the quantum simulation considering that an extra control qbit is needed for the phase kickback.
+The Hamiltonian and $M(\boldsymbol{\alpha}(t))$ are considered to have arbitrary dimension $n=2^{n_q-1}$ where $n_q$ is the number of required qbits to perform the quantum simulation considering that an extra control qbit is needed for the quantum tomography of $\ket{\ve{\rho}}$.
 The control qbit and the remaining ones will be termed first and second registers, respectively.

 The first stage is the initial state preparation.
 In it, the goal is to set the initial state to the superposition

 The second part of the previous state initializes the density matrix coefficients to

 and the first is used as an ancillary uniform superposition